percyfal/ratatosk/doc/source/dev/introduction.rst

        ref: chr2.fa

 The section/subsection organization effectively provides namespaces for each task.
-The section level groups applications (e.g.
+The section level directly maps to *modules* that group applications (e.g. :program:`GATK`), whereas subsections map to *tasks* that in turn represent actual programs (e.g.
-:program:`GATK`), whereas subsections correspond to actual programs (e.g. :program:`UnifiedGenotyper`).
+:program:`UnifiedGenotyper`).
 The subsequent level corresponds to settings for the given task, such as program options.
 Consequently, it is easy to customize the behaviour of every program in the config file.
 Every key at the option level have defaults set for every task,